CASCADE is a research program enrolling patients with advanced metastatic disease who consent to undergo rapid autopsy following death.

 The aim of this study is to explore the experience of bereaved relatives (“carers”) of participants in the CASCADE rapid autopsy program.

-The CASCADE: Bereaved Experience study aims to improve our understanding of the overall experience of relatives, and of specific aspects of participation, namely recruitment, period around death and autopsy and bereavement.
+The CASCADE: Bereaved Experience study aims to improve our understanding of the overall experience of relatives, and of specific aspects of participation, namely recruitment, period around death, autopsy, and bereavement.

 The aim of this study is to explore the experience of bereaved relatives (“carers”) of participants in the CASCADE rapid autopsy program.
-The study aims to improve our understanding of the overall experience of relatives, and of specific aspects of participation, namely recruitment, period around death and autopsy and bereavement.
+The study aims to improve our understanding of the overall experience of relatives, and of specific aspects of participation, namely recruitment, period around death, autopsy, and bereavement.

-For information about the CASCADE: Bereaved Experience study, please contact [email protected]
+For information about the CASCADE: Bereaved Experience study, please contact This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Sponsor